lihe/My_English_learning/README.md

 Opportunities are like sunrises.
 If you wait too long, you lose them.|9/2/2020 It is nothing that a gallant girl can't handle.|9/3/2020 End of sermon.
-As Huddha says: live like a mighty river.|9/4/2020
+As Huddha says: live like a mighty river.|9/4/2020 I have seen a thousand moons: harvest moons like gold coins, winter moons as white as ice chips, new moons like baby swan's feathers.|9/5/2020

 ## Translation
 Translation|Date